FREQUENTLY ASKED QUESTIONS

 Since version 0.71.0c (August 2012) we've been hard at work on a major overhaul to Blockade Runner's engine so the entire foundation is built off of a stable multiplayer code base.
 There have been significant changes to the game internally, and so naturally there will be some questions on this forthcoming update!

 When will it be out?

 When it's done.
 No firm ETA yet due to high risk (schedule-wise) meticulous debugging.

 When we've determined that we have a stable enough build for testing, a development build will be released privately to Founder Members in the Founder's Club Forums for testing by the community first.
-From there it will be released on the Forum, and then a return to Blockade Runner's public bi-weekly release schedule.
+From there it will be released to the standard supporters, and then a return to Blockade Runner's public bi-weekly release schedule.